Hexxeh/rpi-update/README.md

 # rpi-update

-An easier way to get the latest firmware for your Raspberry Pi.
+A tool to get the latest bleeding-edge firmware and kernel for your Raspberry Pi.

 # Notes

 This is only intended for use with Raspbian.
 If you are using a different distribution then check with the maintainers if using rpi-update is safe.

-If the distribution ships a custom kernel, then it almost certainly is not safe.
+If the distribution ships a custom kernel (e.g. BerryBoot), then it almost certainly is not safe.
 Also differences in the usage of /boot and /opt/vc directories will likely make it unsafe.